HAJG1112/Msc-Coursework/README.md

 # Msc-Coursework-AML
-Coursework in Quantitative Finance MSc
-All coursework contained gained me a 100% pass mark within the module.
+Coursework in Quantitative Finance MSc for Applied Machine Learning All coursework contained gained me a 100% pass mark within the module.

 Covering topics from: